 Instructions

-• The next day, add diced potatoes, carrots, onions, garlic, and butter to a cast iron skillet at sautรฉ on medium low heat for 10 minutes until they start to soften.
+• Start the filling by adding butter, garlic, onion, potatoes, and carrots to a large cast iron skillet on medium-low heat.
+Sautรฉ for 10 minutes until the vegetables start to soften.

-• Sprinkle flour over the sautรฉed vegetables and butter.
-Stir and cook a few minutes.
+• Sprinkle the flour over the sautรฉed vegetables, then stir and cook for a few minutes until the flour is mixed in well.

 Notes